 The arms, which many love to show off in sleeveless shirts, can either build or reduce confidence depending on their shape and tone.
 When the upper arms are slender and well-toned with taut skin, they appear young and healthy.
 However, when the underarms have fatty deposits or sagging skin, which is known as ptosis, they give us a more aged look.
-Thankfully, an arm lift can take care of many of these concerns while restoring the arms to their youthful beauty.
-At Nip & Tuck Plastic Surgery we strive to deliver the best arm lift Atlanta has to offer.
+Thankfully, a brachioplasty can take care of many of these concerns — restoring the arms to their youthful beauty.
+At Nip & Tuck Plastic Surgery we strive to deliver the best brachioplasty Atlanta has to offer.

-An arm lift, often called a brachioplasty, is used to get rid of excessive fat and skin from the underside of the arm.
+A brachioplasty often called an arm lift, is used to get rid of excessive fat and skin from the underside of the arm.
 As you age, your skin often droops and sags.
 In addition, some younger patients also end up with extra skin in this location if they have lost a significant amount of weight.

 This is an invasive procedure that focuses not only on the outer tissues but also on the deeper tissues that affect the overall shape and tone of your arms.
-With a brachioplasty Atlanta plastic surgeon, Dr. Nicholas Jones, reshapes the arms by using incisions that will be kept well-hidden on the underside or backside of your arms, our talented plastic surgeon, Dr. Nicholas Jones, can reshape this area and restore your youthful appearance.
+With a brachioplasty Atlanta plastic surgeon, Dr. Nicholas Jones, reshapes the arms by using incisions that will be kept well-hidden on their undersides or backsides, effectively restoring your youthful appearance.

 There are more than 15,000 arm lifts performed each year in the United States, and the majority of patients are women.

-In addition, most individuals seeking brachioplasties are over the age of 40 with a similarly high number of patients over the age of 55.
+In addition, most individuals seeking an Atlanta brachioplasty are over the age of 40 with a similarly high number of patients over the age of 55.
 An ideal candidate for this surgery will be in generally good health without any chronic health conditions or acute skin issues that could limit the effectiveness of this procedure or lead to complications.